awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/userguide/index.md

-# AWS Marketplace User Guide
+# AWS Marketplace User Guide for AWS Marketplace Providers

 -----
 *****Copyright &copy; 2018 Amazon Web Services, Inc. and/or its affiliates.
 All rights reserved.*****